Starwort/minesweeprs/README.md

 ## Interactive demo (FUTURE FEATURE)

 An interactive player is [will be] provided in `web_demo/` as a simple web app.
 All game logic and rendering is client-side JavaScript; board solving is done via WebAssembly and a web worker (to avoid freezing the UI thread).

+## Future work

+In the future, I'd like to find a way to optimise out as many of the `Rc`s (and `RefCell`/`Shared`s) as possible, ideally ending with zero-clone data structures.
+This would improve performance, possibly significantly.
+I'm not sure if this is possible, but perhaps someone with more experience optimising allocations could help with this.

+Additionally, I would like to reduce or remove the reliance on the nightly compiler.
+This is currently required for the features `trait_alias`, `generators`, and `generator_trait`. `trait_alias` is used to define a set of bounds required by all the solver's functions, and `generators` and `generator_trait` are used to create Python-style generator iterators.
+Removing the generators without introducing boxed iterators would probably require a significant amount of boilerplate, so I'm not sure if it's worth it. `trait_alias` may be possible to remove by using supertraits and blanket impls, but I haven't tried this yet.